tanzircoderrect/OpenRace/website/docs/doc-contribute-to-docs.md

 };
 ```

-Now if we want to add **this doc page** (id: `doc-contribute-to-docs`) to the sidebar, at the end of "Developer Guide" category, we should modify `sidebars.js` as follow:
+Now if we want to add **this doc page** (id: `doc-contribute-to-docs`) to the sidebar, at the end of the "Developer Guide" category, we should modify `sidebars.js` as follow:
 ```
 ...
     'Developer Guide': ['doc4', 'doc5', 'doc6', 'doc-contribute-to-docs'],